muhammad-thariq/video-analysis-automation/README.md

 ---

 ## 📋 Overview
-**HM-Tools-AutomatedShorts** is a local, modular pipeline designed to automate the creation of vertical short-form content (Shorts/Reels/TikToks) from raw video footage.
-It leverages state-of-the-art AI models for vision, speech, and audio processing to analyze content, generate narration, and produce polished videos with hardcoded subtitles.
+**HM-Tools-AutomatedShorts** is a tool designed to automate the creation of vertical short-form content from raw video footage.
+It leverages AI models for vision, speech, and audio processing to analyze content, generate narration, and produce polished videos with hardcoded subtitles.

 ### Core Focus Points
 *   **Intelligent Analysis**: Automatically generates per-second descriptions of video content using the BLIP image captioning model.